lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Optional[String]`

 The file mode bits used for the automatic-whitelist directory or file.
-Default: 0600
+Make sure you specify this using the 'x' mode bits set, as it may also be used to create directories.
+However, if a file is created, the resulting file will not have any execute bits set (the umask is set to 0111).
+If left undefined, spamd will use its default of `0700`.
+Note that this option was renamed to `auto_welcomelist_file_mode` in spamassassin 4.0.x

 Default value: `undef`